PHP 8.3: Key Changes Every Developer Should Know

 PHP 8.3 was released in November 2023 as the latest minor version in the PHP 8 series.
 It does not introduce the kind of structural changes that PHP 8.0 brought with named arguments and union types, but it adds quality-of-life features that make everyday coding more precise, more readable, and less error-prone.
 For applications running on PHP 8.2, upgrading to 8.3 carries low risk with a meaningful return in developer experience and runtime performance.

-PHP 8.3 introduces the ability to declare types on class constants.
-Before 8.3, constants were effectively untyped — any value could be assigned to a constant regardless of the context.
-This created subtle bugs when a constant was used in a type-constrained context and given a value that did not match what the rest of the code expected.
+One of the most practical new features in PHP 8.3 is the ability to declare types on class constants.
+Before this release, constants were effectively untyped — any value could be assigned regardless of the context.
+This created subtle bugs when a constant was used in a type-constrained environment and given a value that did not match what the rest of the code expected.

-With typed constants, you declare the expected type as part of the constant declaration:
+With typed constants, you declare the expected type as part of the constant declaration.
+The compiler catches mismatches at development time rather than allowing them to surface in production:

 class PaymentStatus {